-Still, there are steps you can take to promote healthy hair during the anagen phase.
+Still, there are steps you can take that may promote healthy hair during the anagen phase.

-While there’s no direct method to make your hair grow faster overnight, there are steps you can take to keep your hair healthy and long.
+While there’s no direct way to make your hair grow faster overnight, there are steps you can take to keep your hair healthy and long.

 1. Keep up with vitamins and nutrients

 While many companies promote vitamins or supplements for hair growth, they don’t always directly affect hair length.
 Your body requires a lot of energy to make your hair grow, so getting too few calories and certain nutrients can affect it.

 Generally, it’s best to get your vitamins and nutrients from your diet.
 Still, you may also look into taking certain supplements — particularly if you have a deficiency.

 Below are some of the nutrients commonly touted to promote hair growth and the science behind their efficacy:

 |Omega-3 and DHA